-For us, it is important for people to be conscious of how they spend their money and the knock on effect it has.
-By changing our consumer behaviour and taking time and consideration over the items we purchase, buying for quality and longevity, we can cut down on mass-produced manufacturing demands as well as the amount of household waste we create.
-All whilst filling your home with beautiful and truly unique items in the process.
+it is important to us for people to be conscious of how they spend their money and the knock on effect it has.
+By changing our consumer behaviour and taking time and consideration over the items we purchase, buying for quality and longevity, we can make small changes to minimise waste and maximise the life of the items we buy. filling your home with beautiful and truly unique items in the process.